Assistant Secretary of Housing and Urban Development for Housing

 The assistant secretary for housing, who also carries the title Federal Housing Commissioner, is a position within the United States Department of Housing and Urban Development.
-The assistant secretary is responsible for overseeing the $1.75+ trillion Federal Housing Administration mortgage insurance portfolio and the Department of Housing and Urban Development's regulatory responsibilities in the area of the Real Estate Settlement Procedures Act, the housing mission of Fannie Mae and Freddie Mac, and the manufactured housing industry.
+The assistant secretary is responsible for overseeing the nearly $2 trillion Federal Housing Administration mortgage insurance portfolio and the Department of Housing and Urban Development's regulatory responsibilities in the area of the Real Estate Settlement Procedures Act, the housing mission of Fannie Mae and Freddie Mac, and the manufactured housing industry.

 Role

 The federal housing commissioner is appointed by the president and confirmed by the United States Senate.
 The assistant secretary is third in the order of succession for the office of Secretary of Housing and Urban Development.
 The assistant secretary is paid at level IV of the Executive Schedule, receiving an annual salary depending on certain factors.
-The position was most recently held by Julia Gordon and is currently vacant.
+The position was previously held by Julia Gordon.

-In August 2025, President Donald J. Trump nominated Frank Cassidy to serve as Assistant Secretary of Housing and Urban Development for Housing and Federal Housing Commissioner.
+In August 2025, President Donald J. Trump nominated Frank Cassidy to serve as Assistant Secretary of Housing and Federal Housing Commissioner.
 The nomination was referred to the United States Senate Committee on Banking, Housing, and Urban Affairs for consideration and a hearing was scheduled for October 30, 2025.
+Cassidy was confirmed by the U.S Senate in December 2025.